80333 München Germany

 As a result of Siemens’ sustainability policies, Siemens appears in multiple sustainability indices such as Dow Jones Sustainability Index, the CDP Climate Change A List, FTSE4Good Index, MSCI World ESG Index, and many more.

 They are very transparent in their reporting and have clear targets and initiatives.
-In addition, Siemens complies with five out for the seventeen UN Sustainable Development Goals.
+In addition, Siemens complies with five out of the seventeen UN Sustainable Development Goals.

 Siemens is rated a B.